 If you or your loved one is struggling with addiction, seek help now before you become part of these harrowing statistics.
 The good news is that there are many substance abuse treatment centers in Orange County that can help all kinds of addicts.

 A 2016 survey shows that there are over 1,100 treatment facilities throughout Southern California.
-Orange County being the third largest county in this region, it is home to about 122 of these alcohol and drug detox centers.
+Orange County is the third-largest county in this region, it is home to about 122 of these alcohol and drug detox centers.

-These rehab centers are under both public and private providers.
+Orange County rehab facilities are under both public and private providers.
 A majority are under the public wing and are overseen by the Orange County Health Care Agency.

 Luckily for those struggling with substance abuse and mental illness, more and more facilities are opening up each year.

-At Northbound Treatment, we are dedicated to serving our Orange County community and are here for you today.
+At Northbound Treatment in Southern California, we are dedicated to serving our Orange County community and are here for you today.

-What Type of Treatment Centers are in Orange County, CA?
+What Type of Treatment Centers is in Orange County, CA?

 Not every addiction is the same.
-That’s why it’s imperative that you explore the different types of programs available.
+That’s why you must explore the different types of programs available.
 Below is a quick guide on the different types of treatment centers available:

 This environment allows patients to interact with others that are dealing with similar struggles.
 They also have experienced professionals who motivate them and guide them through the recovery process.
 This, in turn, speeds up their journey towards a drug-free life.